DigitalGlobe/gbdxtools/docs/vector_maps.rst

 To apply different styling to different geometry types ``gbdxtools`` provides specific style classes:

-- ``CircleStyle`` to style things as points
+- ``CircleStyle`` to style points
-- ``LineStyle`` to style things as lines, including polygon outlines
+- ``LineStyle`` to style lines, including polygon outlines
 - ``FillStyle`` to style polygons

-To see the styles types, lets apply them to OSM data that mixes points, lines, and polygons.
+To see the style types, let's apply them to OSM data that mixes points, lines, and polygons.
 First we'll create a map using the default styling:

 .. code-block:: python